LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

 10. Run the command `python main.py --env Your_customized_environment --gamma_b 0.5 --max_episodes 200 --cuda --updates_per_step 2 --batch_size 256 --seed 0 --start_steps 200`.
 Change the arguments if necessary.

 ## Comparisons of Modeling Performance between Neural ODEs and Conventional Neural Network
-Here we present comparisons of modeling performance between Neural ODEs, which model system dynamics, and a common neural network baseline that directly outputs the predicted next state.
+Here we present comparisons of modeling performance between Neural ODEs, which model system dynamics, and a common neural network baseline (labeled as "Standard NN") that directly outputs the predicted next state.
+The ground truth is the output of the gym environment and is labeled as "gym".

  **Unicycle:** In this environment, with the prior knowledge that the system is control-affine, we utilize two separate networks to represent $\hat{f}$ and $\hat{g}$, respectively, to model the dynamics through Neural ODEs.
 The test result is depicted below, where the mean squared error of the NODEs-based model, computed using the PyTorch `nn.MSELoss` function, is 0.0012, and the mean squared error of the common NN-based model computed in the same way is 1.1023.
 <p align="center">